World's Best Workforce

 All Annandale High School students in danger of dropping out or not completing graduation requirements on time were tracked by the high school administrative team, and individual interventions were applied in accord with the student’s individual needs.
 Graduation rates for a year come out later the following year.

-Results -The percentage of twelfth grade students in the class year 2022 graduating by June 15, 2022 will be reported by MDE later in 2022-2023.
-Unofficial results for 2022 is, 95.7% of twelfth grade students enrolled in Annandale High School on the date of graduation graduated on time.
+Results -The percentage of twelfth grade students in the class year 2023 graduating by June 15, 2023 will be reported by MDE later in 2023-2024.
+Unofficial results for 2023 is, XX% of twelfth grade students enrolled in Annandale High School on the date of graduation graduated on time.

 95.7% of twelfth grade students in the class year 2021 graduated by June 15, 2021, as measured by the Minnesota Department of Education.